Frequently Asked Questions

 What should incoming students know about advising?

-All incoming MA students in counseling are required to attend the New Student Orientation and Advising Day typically held the April of the year of admission.
+All incoming students in counseling are required to attend the New Student Orientation and Advising Day typically held the March of the year of admission.
 Incoming students are assigned an advisor who is identified in their admission letter.
 Students should not register for any classes without first corresponding with their assigned advisor.

 How often should I meet with my advisor?

 After the New Student Orientation and Advising Day, students should meet with their assigned advisor some time during their first Summer or Fall semester for a formal meeting to complete the projected Program of Study.
+Students should then meet with their advisor every year or semester until graduation.

 Can I change my advisor?